-Secos & Molhados "Secos & Molhados" (MCA, 1973)
+Secos & Molhados "Secos & Molhados" (MCA Records, 1973) (LP)

 (Produced by Joao Ricardo & Moracy Do Val)

 Psychedelic glam-folk from Sao Paulo, with convincingly androgyne vocals by Ney Matogrosso.
 Vocally, he sounds a lot like Rita Lee, and I mean that it the best way...
 Os Mutantes fans should really get off on these records, which build on the same nutty rocknroll eclecticism.
 What else can I say?
 This is cool.
 Some of the best Brazilian rock I've heard yet, with sly wisps of acoustic folk, forro and space rock skillfully woven together.
-Along with Matogrosso, the band included guitarists Conrad Gerson and Joao Ricardo... and fellow pop-rockster Ze Rodrix was also in on the fun, playing piano and synthesizer (although he was not offically part of the band...)
+Along with Matogrosso, the band included guitarists Conrad Gerson and Joao Ricardo... and fellow pop-rockster Ze Rodrix was also in on the fun, playing piano and synthesizer (although he was not officially part of the band...)
 Highly recommended!

-Secos & Molhados "Secos & Molhados" (Continental, 1974)
+Secos & Molhados "Secos & Molhados" (Continental Records, 1974) (LP)

 (Produced by Joao Ricardo)